szabgab/slides/crystal/other.md

 {i: ?}

 * meaning "or nil" in type definitions `String?` is the same as `String | Nil`
-* Methods ending with `?` usually return a boolean (true, false) - there is no enforcmenet of this in Crystal
+* Methods ending with `?` usually return a boolean (true, false) - there is no enforcement of this in Crystal
 * If a construct might raise an exception adding a question mark can convert that into returning nil
 * It is also part of the conditional operator `?:`